-VBL Therapeutics’ lead oncology product candidate, VB-111, is a targeted anti-cancer gene-based biologic agent that is positioned to treat a wide range of solid tumors with current clinical trials in recurrent Glioblastoma (rGBM), ovarian cancer and thyroid cancer.
+VBL Therapeutics’ lead oncology product candidate, VB-111 (ofranergene obadenovec) , is a targeted anti-cancer gene-based biologic agent that is positioned to treat a wide range of solid tumors.
+It is conveniently administered as an IV infusion once every two months.

 Glioblastoma is a brain cancer that affects approximately 10,000-12,000 newly diagnosed people each year in the United States.
 It is a devastating, rapidly progressing tumor, with a median time from diagnosis to the patient’s death of 12 to 15 months.
 In rGBM, treatment consists of both symptomatic and palliative therapies.
 However, with currently available therapies, glioblastoma typically remains fatal.

-According to the National Cancer Institute, In 2016, it is estimated that there will be 64,300 new cases of thyroid cancer and an estimated 1,980 people will die of this disease.
-The American Cancer Society estimates that in 2016, about 22,280 women will be diagnosed with ovarian cancer in the United States and about 14,240 women will die from ovarian cancer.
+According to the National Cancer Institute, In 2017, it is estimated that there will be 56,870 new cases of Thyroid cancer and an estimated 2,010 people will die of this disease.
+The American Cancer Society estimates that in 2017, about 22,440 women will be diagnosed with Ovarian cancer in the United States and about 14,080 women will die from ovarian cancer.